 ABR Controller and Dynamic Switching: runs adaptive bit rate logic and triggers adaptive switching of Representations.
 Information provided to the DASH client through M7d may be used.

-Throughput Estimation: estimates the throughput from the 5GMSd Application Server
+Throughput Estimation: estimates the throughput from the 5GMSd Application Server.

-Metrics Logging: logs relevant low-level metrics and provides those to the metrics aggregation and reporting functions in the MSH.
+Metrics Logging: logs relevant low-level metrics and provides those to the metrics aggregation and reporting functions in the Media Session Handler.

 Media Playback Management and Protection Controller: manages the media playback by moving downloaded information into media playback platform and also addresses handling of protection and DRM related information.